jasonrandrews/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/streamline_per_function/gator.md

 layout: "learningpathall"
 ---

-Use gator and analyze_capture to get per function metrics.
+You can use Gator to collect traces and `analyze_capture` to obtain per function metrics.

 ## Collect function attributed metrics

-Function attributed metrics combine the sample-based profiling and the event-based profiling so you can see the number of cache misses in the function. o
+Function attributed metrics combine sample-based profiling and event-based profiling so you can see the number of cache misses in the function.

 Instead of Perf, the Gator daemon is used to collect the data.